+The well-known Lasso estimator \cite{tibshirani1996regression}, as well as its sibling, the Dantzig selector \cite{candes2007dantzig}, provably achieve strong performance guarantees in the sparse prediction and estimation tasks.
+For example, the Lasso estimator is the solution to the following optimization problem:

-where $\lambda>0$ is the regularization parameter and $\|\cdot\|_1$ stands for the $\ell_1$ norm of a vector.
-The theoretically optimal value of parameter $\lambda$ is proportional to $\sigma \sqrt{\frac{\log(ep/s)}{n}}$ \cite{bellec2018slope,ndaoud}, in particular, it depends on the unknown variance of the noise as well as the unknown sparsity level $s$.
-In addition, the Lasso estimator $\widetilde\beta$ is not robust to the presence of outliers, i.e. the $\ell_2$ norm $\|\beta^\ast-\widetilde\beta\|_2$ can be arbitrarily large if $\theta^\ast$ has just 1 non-zero element that can take any value.
-In this paper, we propose a robust version of the pivotal Slope (``Sorted $\ell$-One Penalized Estimation'') algorithm \cite{derumigny2018improved} that is provably robust both to the heavy-tailed additive noise and the adversarial noise, and is moreover tuning-free.
-It combines the ideas behind the original Slope algorithm \cite{bogdan2015slope} that eliminates the dependence of the optimal choice of $\lambda$ on the sparsity $s$, the square-root Lasso \cite{belloni2011square} that allows to set $\lambda$ independently of the noise variance $\sigma^2$, and moreover takes advantage of the robustness stemming from connections between the Huber's loss and the $\ell_1$ - penalized squared loss \cite{sardy2001robust,gannaz2007robust}.
-Specifically, we prove that the estimator $\wh \beta$ produced by the robust pivotal Slope and formally defined via \eqref{estimator:sqrt lasso} below, admits the following guarantees under suitable assumptions on the covariance matrix $\Sigma$ of the design vectors: \begin{enumerate} \item[(a)] If both the design vectors $X_j$ and the noise variables $\xi_j, \ j=1,\ldots,n$ have sub-Gaussian distributions, then
+where $\lambda>0$ is the regularization parameter and $\|\cdot\|_p$ stands for the $\ell_p$ norm of a vector, $p\geq 1$.
+It is known that theoretically optimal value of the parameter $\lambda$ is proportional to $\sigma \sqrt{\frac{\log(ep/s)}{n}}$ \cite{bellec2018slope,ndaoud}, in particular, it depends on the unknown variance of the noise as well as the unknown sparsity level $s$.
+In addition, the Lasso estimator $\widetilde\beta$ is not robust to the presence of gross outliers, i.e. the norm $\|\beta^\ast-\widetilde\beta\|_2$ can be arbitrarily large if $\theta^\ast$ has just 1 non-zero element that can take arbitrary values.
+In this paper, we propose robust version of the pivotal Slope (``Sorted $\ell$-One Penalized Estimation'') algorithm \cite{derumigny2018improved} that is provably robust to the heavy-tailed additive noise and the adversarial corruption; moreover, it is tuning-free.
+The proposed estimator combines the ideas behind the original Slope algorithm \cite{bogdan2015slope} that eliminates dependence of the optimal choice of $\lambda$ on the sparsity level $s$, the square-root Lasso \cite{belloni2011square} that allows to set $\lambda$ independently of the noise variance $\sigma^2$, and moreover takes advantage of the robustness stemming from connections between the Huber's loss and the $\ell_1$ - penalized squared loss \cite{sardy2001robust,gannaz2007robust}.
+Specifically, we prove that the estimator $\wh \beta$ produced by robust pivotal Slope and formally defined via \eqref{estimator:sqrt lasso} below admits the following performance guarantees under suitable assumptions on the covariance matrix $\Sigma$ of the design vectors: \begin{enumerate} \item[(a)] If both the design vectors $X_j$ and the noise variables $\xi_j, \ j=1,\ldots,n$ have sub-Gaussian distributions, then